 Who provides social investment?

-It can be difficult for third sector organisations to obtain business loans or bridging loans from mainstream banks.
-Social investment funds provided by organisations such as Social Investment Scotland have helped to fill this void support growth in charities, community organisations and social enterprises.
+It can be difficult for charities and social enteprises to obtain loans from mainstream banks.
+Social investment funds provided by organisations such as Social Investment Scotland have helped to fill this void to support growth in charities, community organisations and social enterprises.
 SIS is the largest investor of its type in Scotland and is a social enterprise in its own right, however operates in partnership with a range of organisations who also have an interest in this field.

 What does social investment look like?